The Content Brick Method.

 It may sound funny, but that’s how we approached prototyping until 2019, before we developed Octopus.
 Here’s why paper stickers remained our go-to tool for so long.

-To start, you take a pack of stickers, a marker, and a tabletop to lay out the stickers.
+To start, you take a pack of stickers, a marker, and a surface to lay out the stickers.
 Each sticker represents one page.
 Notably, websites and Post-it notes share a key common feature: their rectangular shape.

 After a few hours of work, the table would be covered with stickers—the future pages of the website—arranged hierarchically, each sticker listing its page’s Content Bricks.